Case Studies/The JESUS Film Project

 Year: 2011-20144 min read

-JESUS Film Project: Digital Strategy for Global Ministry
+JESUS Film Project: Digital Distribution in 3,000+ Languages

 TL;DR:

-• Approach: Phased website development, video integration, SEO, and marketing campaigns tailored to each audience
+• Approach: Multi-year partnership spanning 24 projects across web development, video integration, ecommerce, and marketing campaigns

 At a Glance